gettilled/tilled-example-monorepo/javascript/create-account-and-user-invitation/readme.md

 ## Features

-- **User Login:** Authenticate users by sending their email and password to the Tilled API.
 - **Account Creation:** Create a connected account and send a user invitation using the Tilled API.
 - **Responsive Frontend:** A clean HTML form styled with CSS for entering user details.
 - **Express Backend:** Routes set up for handling login and account creation, along with basic error handling.